tensorflow/tensorflow/tensorflow/contrib/lite/toco/g3doc/cmdline_reference.md

     true, custom ops are created for any op that is unknown.
 The developer will need to provide these to the TensorFlow Lite runtime with a custom resolver.

-*   `--quantize_weights`.
+*   `--post_training_quantize`.
 Type: boolean.
 Default: False.
-Indicates whether to store weights as quantized weights followed by dequantize operations.
+Boolean indicating whether to quantize the weights of the converted float model.
-    Computation is still done in float, but reduces model size (at the cost of accuracy and latency).
+    Model size will be reduced and there will be latency improvements (at the cost of accuracy).

 ## Logging flags